VanishedAIR/Cybersecurity-Labs-Writeups/Notes/Security_Fundamentals.md

 - No one thing can completely secure a system
 - Idea being that if one part fails, then another part should be able to resist the attack by implementing security in layers
 - Consider technical, physical, and administrative controls

+## AAA

+-  Authentication:
+    - Prove you are who you say you are
+    - Passwords and other authentication factors
+- Authorization:
+    - Based on your identification and authentication, what access do you have?
+- Accounting:
+    - Resources used: Login time, data send and received, logout time